 Source: Castalia

 Notes: The actual ΔR for each intervention will depend on social, cultural, and geographic factors, meaning that each country is likely to have different results.
 We would also expect to see learning in each category, meaning that the effectiveness of each intervention should grow over time.
 We put these estimates forward to start a discussion about their real values in New Zealand.
-We welcome any empirical evidence or expert judgement that could improve these estimates.
+To improve this estimates, we welcome any empirical evidence or expert judgement.

 What do these interventions cost us?